 "Sugar quills!
 That's it," she said, mentally storing the information.

 She slowly climbed the steps, afraid of what would meet her.
 She paused outside the door, taking a deep breath.
 I can do this.
-I'm Hermione Granger, the smartest witch of the age.
+I'm Hermione Granger, the smartest witch of this age.
 I can do this.
-I'm a strong independent witch; I can, and will, do this.
+I'm a strong, independent witch; I can, and will, do this.

 Sighing, she knocked on the door.
 It swung open, revealing the Headmaster who was sitting behind his desk.

 She nodded, sitting down in the large chair in front of his desk.
-Her heart was hammering in her chest loudly, showing just how nervous she was feeling.
+Her heart was hammering loudly in her chest, showing just how nervous she was feeling.

 Professor Dumbledore smiled at her, and she tried to smile back.
 He was nice, but he was more a mentor for Harry, not her.
-So she still felt rather awkward.
+She still felt rather awkward.

 "Have you accepted it?"